 Hydrologic Modification Characterization

 Assess the hydrologic modification within the vicinity and watershed of the stream.
-This assessment includes analysis of maps and aerial photographs, as well as reconnaissance of the watershed.
+This assessment may include analysis of maps and aerial photographs, and general field observations of the watershed.
+This method is intended to be a rapid characterization of the degree of hydrologic modification to a stream.

 Equipment and Supplies

-Recent aerial photographs of region of interest
+Recent aerial photographs of region of interest.

-Assorted maps of region of interest, including waterways, consumptive use wells, impervious surfaces, if available.
+Maps of region of interest, that include waterways, consumptive use wells, impervious surfaces, if available.

 Methods

-Using maps, determine the watershed extent for the site of interest, including all land that feeds that point on that stream (all watershed area upstream from the point).
+Using maps, estimate the watershed extent for the site of interest, i.e., land that feeds that point on that stream.

-Examine aerial photographs and maps for evidence of draining and ditching, and estimate the proportion of the watershed affected by draining or ditching.
-Make observations of ditches and potential impacts of draining while at the site and while conducting reconnaissance in the watershed.
+Examine aerial photographs and maps for evidence of draining and ditching, and note the location of these areas.
+Make observations of ditches and potential impacts of draining while at the site or traveling within the watershed.

-Determine if any water control structures are present within the watershed; these structures may control flow in ditches or canals, or for impoundments.
-Determine to what degree the amount of ditching or impoundments within the watershed would alter normal water deliveries to the stream.
+Note any water control structures present within the watershed; these structures may control flow in ditches or canals, or for impoundments.
 In a natural unimpacted system, water would enter streams directly from wetlands or floodplains within the watershed, and that flow would occur over time as the ground becomes saturated and water flows over land.
 Ditching within a watershed causes faster and more targeted delivery of water, while impoundment will prevent the flow of water downstream.

-Using the most recent available aerial photographs and land use coverages, estimate the percent of impervious surfaces in the watershed.
+Using the most recent available aerial photographs or land use coverages, estimate the percent of impervious surfaces in the watershed.
 Impervious surfaces include roads, paths, parking lots, and roofs.
-Commercial, residential, transportation, and industrial land uses typically have a high percentage of impervious surfaces, but verify with the aerial photographs.
-A higher percent of impervious surfaces causes greater “spikes” in the hydrograph, especially in the absence of best management practices such as wide stream buffers.
-A low percent of impervious surfaces leads to more water percolating through the soil rather than running directly to the stream.
+Commercial, residential, transportation, and industrial land uses typically have a high percentage of impervious surfaces.
+A higher percentage of impervious surfaces causes greater “spikes” in the hydrograph, especially in the absence of best management practices such as wide stream buffers.
+A low percentage of impervious surfaces leads to more water percolating through the soil rather than running directly to the stream.

-Determine to what degree water withdrawals (consumptive use) in the area reduce water to the stream.
+If known, estimate the degree of water withdrawals (consumptive use) in the area reduce water to the stream.
 Consumptive use can be for residential, industrial, or agricultural use, and impacts of water withdrawals on a stream may be seasonal.
-Information on consumptive use may be available from your local Water Management District.

-At the site, examine evidence of high water levels, scouring, and base flow to estimate the shape of the hydrograph at the site.
-Determine if there is adequate water and habitat at base flow for healthy ecosystem function, or if the flow is so reduced at times other than during rain events that there is insufficient water to support healthy ecosystem function.

-Topographic alterations in the watershed that would adversely affect water deliveries to the stream.
+Using aerials or observations made while traveling to the site, note topographic alterations in the watershed that would adversely affect water deliveries to the stream.
 Examples of such alterations include mining and agricultural leveling or sloping.

+2.6 At the site, look for evidence of high water levels, scouring, and base flow (typical water level)..
+If water level information is available for the site, examine measured hydrographs that show recovery from rain events.
+The figures below show how the same rain event could affect the hydrograph for a watershed with no ditching and few impervious surfaces, and for a watershed with a high degree of ditching and impervious surfaces.

-Based on the considerations in Section 2, assign a hydrologic modification score from one to ten, using the following scale.
-Score at the low end of the category if only some of the impacts are realized, and at the high end if all conditions apply.
-Record the score with other records from the sampling event.
+Based on the considerations in Section 2, assign a hydrologic modification score using the following categories.
+Record the score.

-Best (1-2 points): Flow regime as naturally occurs (slow and fairly continual release of water after rains), few impervious surfaces in watershed (<5%), high connectivity with ground water and surface features delivering water (e.g., sand hills, wetlands; no ditches, berms, other impediments)
+Best (1-2 points): Flow regime as naturally occurs (slow and fairly continual release of water after rains), little to no impervious surface in watershed (<5%), high connectivity with ground water and surface features delivering water (e.g., sand hills, wetlands; no ditches, berms, other impediments).

-Slight Disturbance (3-4 points): Flow regime minimally changed; hydrograph resembles normal hydrologic curve; some water withdrawals; some wetland drainage, some ditching, some impoundments; some impervious surfaces in watershed (5-<10%),
+Minimal Disturbance (3-4 points): Flow regime minimally changed; hydrograph resembles normal hydrologic curve; minimal water withdrawal; minimal wetland drainage, minimal ditching, minimal number of impoundment; small amount of impervious surface in watershed (5-<10%).